 Summer is a fun time for children and adults alike, but all this fun can wreak havoc on healthy sleep habits!
-Your children will enjoy the sunny, warm weather and all of the fun summertime activities like the beach, the park, the zoo, the aquarium, the farm, the fireworks…maybe so much so that snoozing isn’t a priority for them!
+Your children will enjoy the sun, warm weather and all of the fun summertime activities like the beach, the park, the zoo, the aquarium, the farm, the fireworks…maybe so much so that snoozing isn’t a priority for them!
 Imagine that – kids that don’t want to sleep? 🙂

 So you may be asking yourself, “How can I help my kiddos stay well rested and still enjoy the summer?”